MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/create-otp.md

 # Create a one-time password

-A one-time password is used to provide authentication when someone is setting up and deploying Teams Rooms consoles that run on Windows without the need for a specific username and password used on the device.
-The one-time password is created in the Pro Management portal and only used for a first setup session of a Microsoft Teams Rooms.
+A one-time password (OTP) is used to provide authentication when someone is setting up and deploying Teams Rooms consoles that run on Windows without the need for a specific username and password used on the device.
+The one-time password is created in the Pro Management portal and only used for a single sign-in session.
 Each Teams Rooms console you're deploying in your organization will need its own one-time password.

 When someone is adding Teams Rooms consoles to your organization, the one-time password will be used for device authentication instead of a username and password that in the past was required to set up the console.